jonathanchu/jonathanchu.is/content/posts/atom-one-dark-theme.md

 <img src="/images/atom_one_dark_theme_emacs.png" alt="Atom One Dark Theme for Emacs screenshot" width="510px" class="centered">

-In the screenshot, the font is Inconsolata and I use `smart-mode-line`.
+In the screenshot, for those curious the font is Inconsolata and I use `smart-mode-line`.
 My whole emacs config can be found [here](https://github.com/jonathanchu/dotemacs)